Book an Appointment

 I have always wanted to work in mental health.
 I have an undergraduate degree in Criminology and ...
 Read More

-Michelle is a Registered Provisional Psychologist with a background in counselling psychology fro...
+Michelle is a Registered Provisional Psychologist whose academic foundation in counselling psycho...
 Read More

 Jada is a counselling psychology intern with a strong foundation in child development, parenting, and family dynamics.
 Her work is informed by formal training in counselling psychology, an Early Childhood Education diploma, and years of frontline experience supporting young children and neurodivergent individuals in early learning and behavioural settings.